ianka/xfs_undelete/README.md

 ## License
 *xfs_undelete* is free software, written and copyrighted by Jan Kandziora <jjj@gmx.de>.
 You may use, distribute and modify it under the terms of the attached GPLv3 license.
-See the file COPYING for details.
+See the file LICENSE for details.